 In fact, New York City is predicted to add one million more residents by 2030 and must figure out where to put them, how to move them around, and what they’ll be doing.
 The city has embarked on an ambitious, long-term plan (called PlaNYC 2030) to improve the rapidly aging infrastructure, find ways to fuel its energy needs more sustainably, and expand the mass transit system to accommodate millions more people, as well as figure out ways to build housing that will keep lower- and middle-income people within its borders.

 To deal with those added bodies, the city is trying to encourage locals (and visitors) to bike (and thus declog the streets).
 It has created over 200 miles of new bike paths in the last decade.
 The Citi-Bike ride share program is how many of us cycle from place to place.
 Walking is being encouraged, too.
 The crossroads of the world, Times Square, became a pedestrian mall mid-2009, an area that was once wall-to-wall taxis and buses.
 Today it's awash with strollers and (unfortunately) sometimes aggressive costumed street performers who try to trade selfies with "Minnie Mouse" and "SpiderMan" for tips.
 Other areas of the city are also sporting new pedestrian zones.

 But wait, there’s more!
-For those of you who haven’t paid a visit to New York since the days of subway tokens, one now uses a swipe card to get around, and the transit authority is being tested by record ridership, ongoing problems from Hurricane Sandy damage and other wear-and-tear on a subway system that's one of the oldest on the planet.
+For those of you who haven’t paid a visit to New York since the days of subway tokens, one now uses a swipe card or regular credit cards at a scanner to get around, and the transit authority is being tested by record ridership, ongoing problems from Hurricane Sandy damage and other wear-and-tear on a subway system that's one of the oldest on the planet.
 Despite all this, the subways remain the most efficient way to get around New York City.